Addis Run

 Addis Run is a tributary stream of the Hughes River in the U.S. state of West Virginia.

-Addis Run has the name of a local landowner.
+Addis Run has the name of a pioneer landowner.
 This is the only stream of this name in the United States.

 Course

 Addis Run rises about 2 miles southwest of Harrisville, West Virginia, in Ritchie County and then flows generally west to join North Fork Hughes River about 1 mile northeast of Riverside.

 Watershed

 Addis Run drains 4.89 sqmi of area, receives about 44.8 in/year of precipitation, has a wetness index of 258.50, and is about 89% forested.